Skip to content

 CONSUMER_RETRY_DELAY=1000 # Base delay in ms

-Initial attempt: Immediate (no delay)
+Initial attempt: Immediate processing

 Retry attempt 1: 1s delay (1000ms * 2^0)